July 3, 2026

 • ACH transactions incur low fees, while direct deposits are typically free for employees and low-cost for businesses

-Automated Clearing House (ACH) payments are electronic transfers processed through a network that connects U.S. banks.
-Managed by the nonprofit Nacha, the ACH network lets individuals and businesses move funds directly between bank accounts.
-It’s a secure, convenient, and cost-effective alternative to paper checks or cash.
+ACH payments are electronic transfers processed through a network that connects U.S. banks.
+Managed by the nonprofit Nacha, the ACH network lets you move funds directly between bank accounts.
+It's a secure, convenient, and cost-effective alternative to paper checks or cash.

 The ACH system processes transactions in batches instead of individually, which helps keep costs low and makes it one of the most widely used electronic payment methods today.
 Most ACH transfers take 1–3 business days to settle, though some qualify for same-day processing.